 Single Direction Scaling Icon (Straight Line)

-The single direction scaling icon, or the straight lines, allow you to Scales sketch objects, bodies, or components.
-Select the objects to scale then specify the scale factor. the selected geometry in one direction.
+The single direction scaling icon, or the straight lines, allows you to scale the selected geometry in one direction.

 Like the other icons, the single direction scaling icon also works on a selected face, edge, point, or a combination of the three.

-To remember what this icon does, just remember that the straight (keyboard shortcut “L”) Creates lines and arcs.
-Select a start and endpoint to define a line segment.
-Click and drag the endpoint of a segment to define an arc. next to the single direction arrow is also a single direction action.
+To remember what this icon does, just remember that the straight line next to the single direction arrow is also a single direction action.
 The only difference is that the arrow moves the selected geometry, whereas the line scales the selected geometry.

 If you select a face, select the straight line and drag your cursor upwards, you’ll see that it will increase the size of the face (or scale it to be much larger).
 Of course, if you move your cursor back down towards the middle of the model it will decrease the scale or size of the selected geometry.